ces-unsw-edu-au/cesdata/docusite/src/pages/how-to-site.md

 - In GitHub: go to `Settings` / `Pages`, set Source to _Deploy from a branch_ and then the name of the branch.

-- For some reason, this will serve the site at a random url, `https://curly-bassoon-6989k23.pages.github.io/` ??
+- If the repository is private, this will serve the site at a random url, something like `https://curly-bassoon-6989k23.pages.github.io/`, once the repository is public it will work with the `https://ces-unsw-edu-au.github.io/`

 - Then, modify `docusaurus.config.js` and add: `url`, `baseUrl`, `organizationName`, `projectName` and `deploymentBranch`.